 - Migration from Magento 1 to Shopware 6

 Setting up the Development Environment

 Once our migration plan found full approval from the client, our developers started to set up the development environment.
-To ensure smooth operation of the BMT Pajarto store during the migration to Shopware 6, we decided to migrate it to a separate environment thus to a separate server.
-The BMT Pajarto old website kept welcoming customers during all the development works without interruptions.
+To ensure smooth operation of the BMT Pajarito store during the migration to Shopware 6, we decided to migrate it to a separate environment thus to a separate server.
+The BMT Pajarito old website kept welcoming customers during all the development works without interruptions.
 We performed the following steps:

 - Set up a separate server

 - Copied a full live version of the website

 - Installed Shopware 6 on the server

 - Installed two migration modules: module for migration from Magento and migration assistant

 The database of BMT Pajarito Magento 1 website consisted of: